pypa/wheel/README.txt

 Why not egg?
 ============

-Python's egg format predates the packging related standards we have today, the most important being PEP 376 "Database of Installed Python Distributions" which specifies the .dist-info directory (instead of .egg-info) and PEP 345 "Metadata for Python Software Packages 1.2" which specifies how to express
+Python's egg format predates the packaging related standards we have today, the most important being PEP 376 "Database of Installed Python Distributions" which specifies the .dist-info directory (instead of .egg-info) and PEP 345 "Metadata for Python Software Packages 1.2" which specifies how to express